shaniangel/responsible_AI_project/README.md

 ## ⚙️ Key Features

 - FaceNet (InceptionResnetV1) used to extract face embeddings from a subset of Labeled Faces in the Wild (LFW) dataset
-- Invisibility Cloak based on PGD-based adversarial cloaking
+- Invisibility Cloak based on Universal Adversarial Perturbation (UAP) optimized via cosine similarity minimization in embedding space
-- SVM classifier trained on original and cloaked training sets
+- Face Recognition model based on an SVM classifier trained on original and cloaked training sets
 - Side-by-side comparison of predictions before and after cloaking
 - Comparison dataframes (`df_before`, `df_after`) contain:
   - Name